 We’re incredibly lucky to have one of the top locations in the world for wine tasting right in our own backyard.
 When people think of the best vineyards, they think of California.
 And why not?
 California boasts cozy caverns, scenic vineyards and more then 50 types of grapes.
 What better way to tour the top California wine regions then in an RV.
 Your home away from home is ready and waiting.

 When most people think of So-Cal they think of Hollywood, Beverly Hills, Malibu.
 For the wine lover, winemaking has been taking place in these wine regions since the late 1700s.
 Grab some lunch and road trip up to the high elevation wineries in Malibu.
 Elevations range from sea level to 3,111 feet at Sandstone Peak.
 The newly granted Malibu Coast AVA is mainly in the Santa Monica Mountains and is about 46 miles long and 8 miles wide and includes 198 acres of vines for 52 grape growers.
-The high elevation in this “region’s climate, soils and unique aspects affect the taste of the wine produced.”
-Check out this post, by Wine Folly for an easy to understand write up of why that’s important.
+The high elevation in this region’s climate, soils and unique aspects affect the taste of the wine produced.
 Why does this matter?
 It matters because the combination produces the delicious wine we know and love in Malibu.

 While driving along the coast, don’t forget to stop by Mission San Diego de Alcala, as they are home to the oldest grapes in California.
 About an hour northeast of San Diego, off the beaten path, you can stumble upon Temecula.
 Best known for their Italian and Rhône varietals and the annual Balloon and Wine Festival.
 The Cucamonga Valley should also be on your hit list.
 Famous for preserving the past with historic vineyards and ranches and their old-vine Zinfandel and Portstyle wines.